rome/tools/packages/@romejs/js-compiler/lint/rules/react/voidDomElementsNoChildren.test.md

  unknown:1 lint/voidDomElementsNoChildren FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ img is a void element tag and must not have children or dangerouslySetInnerHTML.
+  ✖ img is a void element tag and must not have children, or dangerouslySetInnerHTML.

     <img dangerouslySetInnerHTML={{__html: ''}} children={'invalid children'}>invalid children</img>
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^